 Travel time.
 If half the “workday” is driving, you don’t have a timekeeping problem; you have a routing problem.
 Time data paired with routes shows which zones always run hot and which windows are unrealistic.
 Tighten territories, chain jobs better, and watch overtime drop.

 Prep time.
-Ten minutes hunting parts at each stop equals an hour lost by mid-afternoon.
+Ten minutes hunting parts at each stop equates to an hour lost by mid-afternoon.
 Track short “pre-job” segments and attach a parts checklist.
 You’ll see which job types need better kitting.

 On-site time.
 If a task consistently runs long, fix the estimate or assign higher-level skills.
 Field Service Time Tracking turns “this always takes longer” from a complaint into a chart that forces a smarter plan.